cascadiadata/cascadiadata.github.io/news/_posts/2019-4-15-evictions-study.markdown

   - Housing

 ---
-A group of University of Washington researchers has published a new report highlighting demographic trends in home evictions and their impact on homelessness in Washington state.
+A group of University of Washington researchers have published a new report highlighting demographic trends in home evictions and their impact on homelessness in Washington state.
 The report, ["The State of Evictions: Results from the University of Washington Evictions Project"](https://evictions.study), has been published as a living website that will be updated as further research progresses.

 The authors are [Timothy A. Thomas](https://timathomas.github.io/), [Ott Toomet](https://ischool.uw.edu/people/faculty/profile/otoomet), [Ian Kennedy](https://soc.washington.edu/people/ian-kennedy), and [Alex Ramiller](https://geography.washington.edu/people/alexander-ramiller).